vtex-apps/io-documentation/docs/en/Recipes/layout/building-a-product-details-page.md

 ---
-title: Building your Product Details Page
+title: Building a Product Details Page
 description: "Custom product pages are simple to build with our flexible components"
 date: "2019-08-29"
 tags: ["pdp", "product", "product-page", "product-details-page"]